hanabi/hanabi.github.io/Reference.md

 * There are two exceptions to this:
   * if the color clue also touched another critical card (that is not dark rainbow)
   * if the color matches a suit that is already completely played or accounted for
-* Additionally, *BGA Play Clues* are always "turned on" for number saves on dark rainbow 3 and dark rainbow 4 specifically.
+* Additionally, *Loaded Play Clues* are always "turned on" for number saves on dark rainbow 3 and dark rainbow 4 specifically.
 * Note that in variants where a black color clues is available, dark rainbow 3 and dark rainbow 4 must always be saved with a black color clue.
   * Along the same lines, in *Dark Rainbow & Dark Pink*, rainbow cards should be saved with a pink clue, and in *Dark Rainbow & Dark Chocolate*, rainbow cards should be saved with a brown clue.